Tokushima Wooden Toy Museum | QR Translator

 This is the largest wooden space in the Tokushima Wooden Toy Museum.
 The area is based on the motif of Tokushima Prefecture's rich natural scenery, including Mt.
 Bizan, the landmark of Tokushima City, the Yoshino River, the largest river in the Shikoku region, and the rice terraces that have been selected as one of Japan's 100 best rice terraces.

-Only babies aged 0 to 2 years and their guardians are allowed in the room.
-It is a safe space for infants and toddlers, and has toys and play equipment suited to their age and development.
-The indigo-dyed tapestry that hangs from the ceiling is inspired by the waves of the Seto Inland Sea, and acts as a mobile for babies lying down.
+Only babies aged 0-2 and their guardians are allowed in the room.
+It is a safe space for infants and toddlers, and is equipped with toys and play equipment suited to their age and development.
+The indigo-dyed tapestry hanging from the ceiling is inspired by the waves of the Seto Inland Sea and acts as a mobile for babies lying down.

 7 Karakuri "Awa Puppet Theatre"

-This wooden Swiss-made table soccer is used in world championships.
-If it gets crowded, please give the spot to the next group after playing a few times.
+This is a Swiss-made wooden table soccer table that is also used in world championships.
+If it gets crowded, please give up your place to the next group after playing a few times.

 This is a place where you can experience making things with wood, such as a workshop on making wooden hand molds.